Guide

 balance

-A simple app is usually the strongest option when you need speed, search, and per-animal history.
+A simple app is usually the strongest option when you need speed, search, per-animal history, and records you can actually review later.

 Where BreedZ fits